Sonora Pass remains open.

 Find the best fishing locations: Fishing

 Pinecrest Lake is open.
-Enjoy the shoreline, picnic areas, trails, fishing, and boating.
+Marina open until Oct.
+14 Enjoy picnics, trails, fishing, and boating.
 Pinecrest Lake

 Pinecrest Lake is the most popular destination for vacationers along Sonora Pass.
 It has something to offer for nearly everyone.
 Families love Pinecrest for its sandy beaches and marked off swimming areas where children can frolic.
 Boaters enjoy the crystal waters of a mountain lake without the annoying buzz of jet skis.